developer0hye/ZAM/README.md

 ## Dataset

 ### CIFAR-10
-The [CIFAR-100](https://www.cs.toronto.edu/~kriz/cifar.html) dataset consists of 60000 32x32 colour images in 100 classes, with 6000 images per class.

-There are 50000 training images and 10000 test images.
+This dataset is just like the [CIFAR-10](https://www.cs.toronto.edu/~kriz/cifar.html), except it has 100 classes containing 600 images each.
+There are 500 training images and 100 testing images per class.
+The 100 classes in the CIFAR-100 are grouped into 20 superclasses.
+Each image comes with a "fine" label (the class to which it belongs) and a "coarse" label (the superclass to which it belongs).

 ## Training Rules